Glycyrrhizin

 react primarily with the cell membrane (tight junction becomes

-more permeable) and in turn leaks lipopolysaccharides (LPS), as a
+more permeable) and in turn leaks lipopolysaccharides (LPS), as

-transaminase enzymes [aspartate amino-transferase (AST) and
+in transaminase enzymes [aspartate amino-transferase (AST) and

-alanine aminotransferase (ALT)] indicate cellular leakage and loss
+alanine aminotransferase (ALT)] indicate cellular leakage and

-of functional integrity of cell membrane (Yue et.
+loss of functional integrity of cell membrane (Yue et.
 J, 2006).
-Loss

-of cellular integrity affects hepato-biliary function leading to
+Loss of cellular integrity affects hepato-biliary function

-elevated alkaline phosphatase (ALKP) activities with concurrent
+leading to elevated alkaline phosphatase (ALKP) activities with

-protein content.
-Both increases and decreases in the levels of ROS
+total plasma protein content.
+Both increases and decreases in

-can lead to apoptosis of hepatocytes (Wheeler M. D. Alcohol Res.
+the levels of ROS can lead to apoptosis of hepatocytes (Wheeler

+M. D. Alcohol Res.
 Health, 2003; 27, 300).
-For the cell to function normally, GSH is
+For the cell to

-critical to protect itself against ROS generated during activity
+function normally, GSH is critical to protect itself against ROS

-of the mitochondrial respiratory chain.
-Alcohol consumption
+generated during activity of the mitochondrial respiratory

-rapidly depletes GSH levels; alcohol interferes with Cytochrome c
+chain.
+Alcohol consumption rapidly depletes GSH levels; alcohol

-to leak from the mitochondria into the cytosol, which can activate
+interferes with Cytochrome c to leak from the mitochondria into

-enzymes known as caspases that can trigger apoptosis.
+the cytosol, which can activate enzymes known as caspases that

 ROS induces LPO [ROS reacting with Malondialdehyde (MDA),